Non-overlap Average Treatment Effect Bounds: Simulation Studies

-We generated $5000$ simulation datasets for every sample size $n \in \{ 100, 250, 500, 1000 \}$ via the rejection sampling (such that simulation datasets have $\max_i |r_i| > 100$) and non-rejection sampling methods described above.
+We generated $5000$ simulation datasets for every sample size $n \in \{ 100, 250, 500, 1000 \}$ via rejection sampling (such that simulation datasets have $\max_i |r_i| > 100$) and non-rejection sampling methods described above.
 In all cases, nuisance parameters for both the benchmark one-step estimator and the non-overlap bounds were estimated using well-specified generalized linear models and $5$-fold sample splitting.
+The non-overlap bounds were estimated for each of the smoothness parameters $\gamma \in \{ 10^{-3}, 10^{-2}, 10^{-1} \}$.

 We emphasize that we did not compare the non-overlap bounds to methods targeting alternative estimands, such as overlap weighting \citep{li2018balancing} or propensity score trimming \citep{crump2009overlap, mcclean2025propensity} precisely because our inferential goal is to estimate the \textit{population} ATE, and not an alternative estimand.
 Because propensity score trimming, for example, does not target the ATE, it is not a relevant comparator to non-overlap bounds.
 For comparisons of the finite-sample performance of various weighting and trimming estimators, we refer to the substantial literature on the subject \citep{sturmer2010propensity, lee2011trimming, busso2014weighting, li2018propensity, zhou2020overlap, sturmer2021trimming, benmichael2023balancing}.